standardnotes/snjs/specification.md

 Root key wrapping allows the client to encrypt the `rootKey` before storing it to disk.
 Wrapping a root key consists of:

 1. Client asks user to choose a "local passcode".
-2. The local passcode is run through the same key generation flow as account registration (using KDF) to generate a separate new root key known as the `rootKeyWrappingKey` (which likewise consists of a `masterKey` and an unused `serverPassword`).
+2. The local passcode is run through the same key generation flow as account registration (using a random UUID as the account identifier, in place of an email) to generate a separate new root key known as the `rootKeyWrappingKey` (which likewise consists of a `masterKey` and an unused `serverPassword`).
 3. The `rootKeyWrappingKey` is used to encrypt the `rootKey` as `wrappedRootKey`.
 The `wrappedRootKey` (along with `wrappingKeyKeyParams`) is stored directly in storage, and the keychain is cleared of previous unwrapped `rootKey`.
 (Some keychains have fixed payload size limit, so an encrypted payload may not always fit.
 For this reason `wrappedRootKey` is always stored directly in storage.)

 **To unwrap a root key:**

 1. Client displays an "Enter your local passcode" prompt to user.
 2. Client runs user-inputted password through key generation scheme (using stored `wrappingKeyKeyParams`) to generate a temporary `rootKeyWrappingKey`.
 3. Client attempts to decrypt `wrappedRootKey` using `rootKeyWrappingKey`.
-If the decryption process succeeds (no errors are thrown), the client successfully unlocks application, and keeps the unwrapped `rootKey` in application memory to aid in encryption and decryption of items (itemsKeys, to be exact).
+If the decryption process succeeds (no errors are thrown), the client successfully unlocks application, and keeps the unwrapped `rootKey` in application memory to aid in encryption and decryption of items (or rather `itemsKeys`, to be exact).

 **The purpose of root key wrapping is many-fold:**